South Korean president welcomes North Korean Olympic participation

 Follow-up measures

-Kim's sudden willingness to reach out to the South has surprised analysts, leading to suggestions that it may be part of new strategy aimed at driving a wedge into between Seoul and Washington.
+Kim's sudden willingness to reach out to the South has surprised analysts, leading to suggestions that it may be part of a new strategy aimed at driving a wedge between Seoul and Washington.

-Stratfor Vice President of Strategic Analysis Rodger Baker told CNN that Kim may be by seeking to "exploit Seoul's sense of insecurity" by enlisting South Korea in pushing back against tighter US containment.
+Stratfor Vice President of Strategic Analysis Rodger Baker told CNN that Kim may be seeking to "exploit Seoul's sense of insecurity" by enlisting South Korea in pushing back against tighter US containment.

 "By suggesting North Korea will send a delegation to the Olympics, the North may also add impetus to the South's offer to delay joint defense exercises with the US, and may add to some of the differences between Seoul and Washington in coordinated North Korea policies," said Baker, referring to comments made by Moon during an interview with NBC in November in which the South Korean leader hinted at the possibility of delaying joint military exercises with the US until after the Winter Olympics.

-Since coming to office in May, Moon's willingness to seek a diplomatic solution to the Korean crisis has on occasion appeared at odds with that of the US.
-In September, US President Donald Trump accused Moon of seeking "appeasement" with North Korea.
+Since coming to office in May, Moon's willingness to seek a diplomatic solution to the Korean crisis has on occasion appeared at odds with that of the US, and in particular, that of US President Donald Trump.
+In September, Trump accused Moon of seeking "appeasement" with North Korea following the successful completion of Pyongyang's sixth and most powerful nuclear test.

 Moon's stance has been compared to the so-called "Sunshine Policy" of the liberal governments of 1998 to 2008.
 Under the Sunshine Policy, Seoul actively engaged Pyongyang, which led to closer relations on both sides of the border and saw two South Korean presidents visit the North Korean capital.
 However, the approach ultimately failed to halt North Korea's nuclear weapons program.